MoritzGoeckel/MLang/README.md

 # MLang

-MLang is my strictly typed programming language with full type inference that compiles to LLVM.
-The language uses a custom recursive descent parser as the front-end and targets LLVM JIT as the backend.
-The project is tested with the google test framework.
+MLang is my strictly typed programming language with full type inference that compiles to a custom byte code.
+This project is hand crafted with zero dependencies.
+The language uses a custom recursive descent parser as the front-end and targets a custom byte code vm as the backend.
 This is a multiplatform project targeting both Linux and Windows.

 This language is build solely for fun and educational purposes, so maybe you should not use this in production 🐴